 School bus idling leads to wasted fuel and increased emissions.
-This can have negative health impacts for those near the buses, such as students on school grounds.
+This can have negative health impacts for those near the buses, such as students.

 As a general rule, bus engines should be turned off immediately after arriving at loading or unloading areas.
 The school bus should not be restarted until it is ready to depart, and during early morning warm-ups, idling should be limited to the manufacturer’s recommendation (generally no more than five minutes to warm the engine).
 Additional heat, provided by auxiliary equipment, may be required to warm up the passenger compartment.